All in One View

 Add a description of each argument to a function in your code.

-and evaluate the output.
+Run help() and evaluate the output.

 Return values

-This will help the user to understand what the function does and what they can expect to receive back when they call it.
 It can also be useful to explain any potential errors or exceptions that the function will raise if the inputs aren’t as expected, and how to deal with them.

 Challenge